estods3/mnist_accelerator/docs/info.md

 ## External hardware
 A RaspberryPi is needed to preprocess the MNIST images and send them in the correct format to the tiny tapeout ASIC.
-A Seven Segment Display can be used to display the output classification from the deep learning accelerator.
+A Seven Segment Display can be used to display the output classification.